Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

 ## Assumptions / Prerequisites

 * Comfortability with ISLE.
-Recommend first setting up the ISLE Test Site (`isle.localdomain`) via the [Install Start Here](../install_start_here.md) guide.
+Recommend first setting up the [ISLE Test Site](../02_installation_test/ild_installation_guide.md) (`isle.localdomain`).
 If you have already done this, please proceed.

-* Host Server that conforms to the specifications outlined in the [Host Server Specifications](../01_installation_host_server/host_server_system_specifications.md)
+* Host Server that conforms to the specifications outlined in the [Host Server Specifications](../01_installation_host_server/host_server_system_specifications.md).

-* This Migration guide is designed for a Host server that has already followed the appropriate setup and configuration instructions in the `Migrate to ISLE` section of the [Install Start Here](../install_start_here.md) guide.
+* This Migration guide is designed for a Host server that has already followed the appropriate setup and configuration instructions in the [New ISLE section](/index.md#new-isle) of the guide.

 * Instructions below also assume a MacOS or Linux laptop or workstation to be used in conjunction with the ISLE Host Server for deploying configs, code, files etc. Windows users may have to adjust / swap out various tools as needed.